Plasma Proteomics for Parkinson’s Disease: Diagnostic Classification, Severity Association, and Therapeutic Hypotheses

 Background

-Parkinson’s disease lacks reliable early diagnostics and disease-modifying treatments.
+Although there is no cure, early diagnosis of Parkinson’s disease allows effective management and symptomatic relief, potentially delaying the need for more potent medications.
 Blood-based biomarkers can facilitate early detection, symptom monitoring, and targeted therapy.

 Methods

-We integrated gene expression and plasma proteomics data from two Parkinson’s disease cohorts.
+Gene expression and plasma proteomics data from two Parkinson’s disease cohorts were integrated.
 Machine learning models were trained to classify disease status using protein, gene expression, and combined datasets.
 A severity score was derived by regressing protein levels against clinical motor ratings and tested longitudinally.
 Enrichment and network analyses identified biological context, and drug perturbation databases were queried for candidate therapies.

 Results